Zanaad/Hospital-Management-System/README.md

 Before running the Hospital Management System, ensure you have the following:

 - Java Development Kit (JDK) installed on your machine.
-- MySQL Server installed and configured for database management.
+- MySQL Workbench (for database design and management).
 - JavaFX libraries set up in your development environment (e.g., IntelliJ IDEA).

 ## System Features